ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/04-rendering-a-cube.md

 3. Copy the bytes of the buffer into that location, and
 4. Release the lock

-If you are interested in seeing what the equiavalent code in C++ looks like, visit [www.directxtutorial.com](http://www.directxtutorial.com/Lesson.aspx?lessonid=9-4-7).
+If you are interested in seeing what the equivalent code in C++ looks like, visit [www.directxtutorial.com](http://www.directxtutorial.com/Lesson.aspx?lessonid=9-4-7).
 Our vertex and index data is adapted from the cube presented there.

 ### Creating the Index Buffer